askmeaboutlo0m/barebones-qt-app/README.md

-Bare-bones Qt application, intended for trying to get Drawpile onto iOS.
+Bare-bones Qt application, intended as a minimal construct for the sake of porting applications and reporting bugs.

-Just a bare window with a label and some menu options to test if things work at all.
+Contains a main window, menu bar with some nested menus, a combo box, labels and some dock widgets.
 Works on Qt5 and Qt6.

 On Linux, you configure the build via: